Research

 Hiring the "Ideal Remote Worker"

-Companies are increasingly announcing plans to offer remote or hybrid positions to current or future employees.
+Companies are increasingly offering remote or hybrid work arrangements to employees.
 But will these opportunities be equally accessible to all?
 This study examines employers' beliefs about how the "ideal remote worker" compares to ideal workers in traditional, in-person settings.
 Specifically, we explore employers' preferences for candidates who vary by gender and parental status using online survey experiments.
+Our study uses a novel approach, which we describe in a paper forthcoming at Sociological Methods and Research, for collecting digital trace data during online survey experiments.
 This work is done collaboratively with Emma Williams-Baron (Stanford) and Erin Macke (Stanford).

 The Contextual Effects of Unemployment